redraze/clover-app/README.md

 - An interactive map that can filter for towers that the user is and is not contracted with.
 Clicking on a tower on the map pops up:
    - the OS throttler for that tower if contracted, or
    - a form to begin a contract witt that tower if uncontracted
+   - able to set access (future) periods for OS on specific towers